mgluengo/sportify-app/README.md

 ## How it works (user flow)

 Based on the user's location and the selected workout, Sportify:
-1. Shows  sports venues nearby to practice the sport they choose.
+1. **Shows  sports venues** nearby to practice the sport they choose.
-2. Show the events happening near them sorted by date.
+2. **Shows sports events** happening near them sorted by date.
-3. Suggests lists from Spotify to play while they work out.
+3. Suggests **lists of songs** from Spotify to play while they work out + automatically plays songs on their device (authentication needed).

 ## How it works (behind the scenes)